Introduction

 Copy, don't install

 Components live in your codebase.
-You own them completely.
+Full ownership, zero lock-in.

 Design system native

-Uses your shadcn tokens and Tailwind CSS variables.
-No extra theme configuration.
+Uses your existing shadcn tokens and Tailwind CSS variables.
+No extra theme configuration needed.

-YouTube chrome is fully hidden — no red play button, no watermark, no related videos.
+YouTube chrome is fully hidden — no red play button, no watermark, no related videos overlay.

 Philosophy